Skip To Content

 Challenging Liberated Ethnic Studies

-Liberated Ethnic Studies is a divisive, partisan philosophy that divides us by our immutable characteristics and denies our shared humanity.
-Liberated Ethnic Studies is increasingly common in Washington’s K-12 schools.
-It is endorsed in the Washington State Office of Superintendent of Public Instruction (OSPI) Ethnic Studies Framework and in the State Board of Education’s (SBE) Resolution of Intent to establish an ethnic studies graduation requirement with an “explicit anti-racist lens” through which all K-12 classes will be taught.
+Liberated Ethnic Studies is a divisive, partisan philosophy that divides us by our immutable characteristics such as race and denies our shared humanity.
+Liberated Ethnic Studies is endorsed in the Washington State Office of Superintendent of Public Instruction (OSPI) Ethnic Studies Framework and in the State Board of Education’s (SBE) Resolution of Intent to establish an ethnic studies graduation requirement with an “explicit anti-racist lens” through which all K-12 classes will be taught.

 FAIR WA has opposed liberated ethnic studies through our members’ citizen testimony and letters to the Professional Education Standards Board.
 Our members also gave public comments during SBE and OSPI meetings.
 Our FAIR WA Position Paper to SBE, which was sent to SBE, OSPI, and the Washington State Attorney General’s office, detailed our concern that a K-12 ethnic studies graduation requirement could potentially violate the state constitution.